mawrkus/starline/README.md

 # 💫 Starline [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](#contribute)

-Visualize the timeline of the stars given to a GitHub repository.
+Visualize the timeline of the stars given to any GitHub repository.
 I. e. the number of stars given on any given day.

 This package uses the [GitHub API](https://developer.github.com/v3/activity/starring/) to collect all the star creation timestamps.
 The data is visualized thanks to [D3](https://d3js.org/).

 ## Installation

-The package needs **node >= 6** and for now, can be installed via `git clone` only:
+The package needs **node >= 6** and for now, can be installed via `git clone` only (for now):

 ```shell
 $ git clone https://github.com/mawrkus/starline.git